Providing support for our graduate researchers

 Each seminar is delivered by an expert in a particular academic skill such as:

-• conference and seminar presentations;
+• conference and seminar presentations

-• socio-legal and other ethics-based research;
+• socio-legal and other ethics-based research

-• engagement with media and other stakeholders;
+• engagement with media and other stakeholders

-• teaching and other academic roles; etc.
+• teaching and other academic roles.

 The series provides a supportive and welcoming environment for graduate researchers to develop skills, enhance knowledge, and ask questions freely.
 In order to maximise participation, discussion, and engagement, the seminars are conducted in person, with online access for offsite and/or part time students.